pivotal/docs-tap/scst-store/create-service-account.hbs.md

 > **Note** For Kubernetes v1.24 and later, services account secrets are no
 > longer automatically created.
-> This is why we added a `Secret` resource in the above yaml.
+> This is why the example adds a `Secret` resource in the earlier YAML.

 ### With a custom cluster role

-If using the default role is not sufficient for your use case, follow the instructions in [Create a service account with a custom cluster role](custom-role.hbs.md).
+If using the default role is not sufficient, follow the instructions in [Create a service account with a custom cluster role](custom-role.hbs.md).

 ## <a id='getting-access-token'></a>Getting the access token